MDU-C2/SLaRC-HeavySeeker-HT25/ros_ws/src/s_cameras/README.md

 ![Encoder selection](docs/images/encoder_usage.png)

 On server launch, encoders are probed in the following order:
 **NVENC → QSV → VAAPI → CPU**

-- “Selected VAAPI” / NVENC / QSV → hardware acceleration in use
+- “Selected NVENC / QSV / VAAPI” → hardware acceleration in use
-- `libx264` fallback → no GPU encoder detected.
-It works, but will heavily load the CPU
-  → Install correct GPU drivers if possible

----
+- “Selected libx264” → CPU fallback (no hardware encoder detected)

+> **Note**
+> The CPU fallback works but can significantly increase CPU usage.
+> If possible, install the appropriate GPU drivers to enable hardware encoding.

 ### Managed cameras